-Our SociaL and Climate Crisis Witness
+Our Social and Climate Crisis Witness

-Racial Justice Goals
+Racial Justice

 Providence Friends Meeting acknowledges and honors the fundamental value and dignity of all individuals, we strive to be a culturally safe space where all individuals and groups are treated with respect in regard to their unique cultural needs and differences.